libmanuk/DOSPDFtkMerge/README.md

 ## Build a batch_processing.bat file.

+Edit the batch_process.bat file between the following markers in the file.

+rem   edit START

+*add lines here

+rem  edit STOP

+An individual line to process a directory of source files should look like:

+*call DOSPDFtkMerge_m.bat merged_pdf_filename source_file_format source_file_format_dir

 ### It is recommended that this script be run on a set of copied images, not on "sole" copies.